 In a noisy world, deep listening is a radical act

 At Loup, we believe in the power of feedback from the most important people in the universe: the people you serve.
-We help organizations build stronger “feedback loops” with the humans that matter most — whether they're end users, customers, stakeholders or staff — to spark your next big innovation or impact.
-Here are eight reasons why we’re so passionate about deep listening and human-centred design.
+We help organizations build stronger “feedback loops” with the humans that matter most — whether they’re end users, customers, stakeholders or staff — to spark your next big innovation or impact.
+Here are eight reasons why we’re so passionate about deep listening and human-centered design.

 1. The best insights come from the people we serve

 There’s a vast array of data and tools to help us do our jobs better.
 But it’s easy to neglect a vital source of insight sitting right in front of us: feedback from the people we serve.
 They’re the real experts on what’s working and what’s not — and are often an untapped goldmine of insights, ideas, and explanations.